andrewbeattycourseware/andrewbeattycourseware/README.md

+## AndrewBeattyCourseware
-## AndrewBeattyCourseware is a Github account where I put sample code for the modules I teach at the ATU
+This GitHub account where I put sample code for the modules I teach at the ATU

 #### 🌱 Currently Taught Modules